sutrolabs/census-docs/destinations/redshift.md

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Redshift objects and/or behaviors.

-## 🚦Advanced Network Configuration
+## Advanced Network Configuration

 Census can successfully connect to Redshift instances that are using advanced networking controls including region constraints and IP address allow lists.
 For more information, see our [regions-and-ip-addresses.md](../basics/security-and-privacy/regions-and-ip-addresses.md "mention") documentation.

-## 🚑 Need help connecting to Redshift?
+## Need help connecting to Redshift?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.